 That was when I unlocked the right combination of knowledge, movement, and drills to solve my neck and shoulder tension for good.

-In this post, I’ll share with you the insights and knowledge you need to solve your neck pain and shoulder tension for good*.
+In this post, I’ll share with you the insights and knowledge you need to start solving your neck pain and shoulder tension for good*.

 *I will always remind you that if you have pain that concerns you, see a doctor.

-Here’s why stretching alone doesn’t solve your neck pain.
+Here’s why stretching alone doesn’t solve your neck pain: